skolverket/dnp-usermanagement/ss12000-client/README.md

     critical Validate JWT
         CLIENT --> CLIENT: Validate claims in JWT. end
-    loop For resource types in Webhook.
+    Note over CLIENT, API: Delay of 20 minutes before reacting to the webhook.<br> The SS12000 Client will ignore duplicate webhooks. loop For resource types in Webhook.
         Note over CLIENT, API: The resources are handled in the following order:<br>ORGANISATION, PERSON, GROUP, DUTY, ACTIVITY, DELETED loop While Pagination token is present
             CLIENT -->> CLIENT: Get lastModified per resource and webhook.
             CLIENT ->> API: GET: Resource type with meta.lastModified.
             Note over CLIENT, API: The client will try to GET data 3 times before failing the job.
             API -->> CLIENT: [DATA] + optional: [PAGINATION TOKEN] Note over CLIENT: Validation of data.
 Will report to log <br> if data is malformed alt Validation failed